apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-Themes.md

 ### Configuration

 {% include casproperties.html properties="cas.theme." %}

+To create a theme, please follow the below instructions:

 - Add a `[theme_name].properties` placed to the root of `src/main/resources` folder.
 Contents of this file may contain the following settings: